-The second characterization, due to Krausz's~\cite{Krausz}, describes it in terms of clique coverings.
-Viewing multigraphs as hypergraphs of rank at most $2$, we shall use the following generalization of Krausz's characterization (see~\cite{Berge, SkuSuzTys}). \begin{theoremAndCite}[\cite{Berge,SkuSuzTys}] For every positive integer $r$, a graph $G$ is a line graph of a hypergraph of rank at most $r$ if and only if $E(G)$ can be covered by a system $\mathcal{K}$ of cliques so that every vertex of $G$ belongs to at most $r$ cliques of $\mathcal{K}$. \end{theoremAndCite}
+The second characterization, due to Krausz~\cite{Krausz}, describes line graphs of hypergraphs and of multigraphs in terms of clique coverings.
+Viewing multigraphs as hypergraphs of rank at most $2$, we will use the following generalization of Krausz's characterization (see~\cite{Berge, SkuSuzTys}).

+\begin{theoremAcite}{\cite{Berge,SkuSuzTys}} For every positive integer $r$, a graph $G$ is a line graph of a hypergraph of rank at most $r$ if and only if $E(G)$ can be covered by a system $\mathcal{K}$ of cliques such that every vertex of $G$ belongs to at most $r$ cliques of $\mathcal{K}$. \end{theoremAcite}

-The basic idea of the proof of Theorem~\ref{t-closure} is to find a suitable clique covering of a Tutte-closure and use the case $r = 3$ of Theorem~\ref{t-hypergraphs} (for hypergraphs of rank at most $3$).
-In finding such covering, we shall also use the case $r = 2$ (for multigraphs).
+The basic idea of the proof of Theorem~\ref{t-closure} is to find a suitable clique covering of a Tutte-closure and to use the case $r = 3$ of Theorem~\ref{t-hypergraphs} (for hypergraphs of rank at most $3$).
+In finding such covering, we will also use the case $r = 2$ (for multigraphs).

-Considering line graphs of a hypergraph of rank at most~$r$, we remark that the terminology is not unitary; the graphs are also referred to as graphs of $\infty$-krausz dimension at most $r$~\cite{GleMatSku}, as $r$-set representations~\cite{PolRodTur}, as graphs with clique cover number~$r$~\cite{JavMalOmo}, or as edge intersection graphs of $r$-uniform hypergraphs~\cite{SkuSuzTys}.
-For an overview of used terminology and for more details, we refer the reader to~\cite{JavMalOmo, SkuSuzTys}.
+Considering line graphs of hypergraphs of rank at most~$r$, we remark that the terminology is not unified; these graphs are also referred to as graphs of $\infty$-Krausz dimension at most $r$~\cite{GleMatSku}, as $r$-set representations~\cite{PolRodTur}, as graphs with clique cover number~$r$~\cite{JavMalOmo}, or as edge intersection graphs of $r$-uniform hypergraphs~\cite{SkuSuzTys}.
+For an overview of the terminology used and for more details, we refer the reader to~\cite{JavMalOmo, SkuSuzTys}.